 Hope for the blind

 Could it be that you are in the exact same situation as Bartimaeus?
-Do you realize that you cannot really see on your own, you need help?
-You may hear other people's message, "Keep calm - Jesus is too busy to deal with you".
-The message and response from disciples and followers of Jesus should be: "Habakuk take heart, stand up!
+Do you realize that you cannot truly see on your own, that you need help?
+Perhaps you hear the message from others, "Stay calm—Jesus is too busy to deal with you."
+The message and response of Jesus' disciples and followers should be: "Take heart, get up!
 He is calling you!
-I bring you to him!”
+I will bring you to him!"

 You have found the real life you were looking for, "Jesus your Master!"
 Jesus not only gives blind Bartimaeus grace and mercy, but also you.
 He hears your screams and gives you the new perspective to understand who you are.